 Violet Rollergirl’s cryptocurrency primer for providers

-Cryptocurrency has a reputation problem.
+Moreover, I understand that cryptocurrency has a reputation problem.
 It’s often maligned for social reasons (“cryptobros”), ecological reasons (“blockchains are killing the planet”), and political reasons (“money is made up bullshit and a tool of the oppressor”).
-I’m not going to refute any of these points, except maybe the second one; both of the cryptocurrency technologies I’m going to recommend are moving away from compute-intensive Proof-of-Work (PoW) schemes to ecologically-friendly Proof-of-Stake (PoS) schemes.
+I’m not going to refute these points, except maybe the second one; both of the cryptocurrencies I recommend are moving away from solely compute-intensive Proof-of-Work (PoW) schemes to ecologically-friendly Proof-of-Stake (PoS) schemes.

 In this article